 Why Online Title Loan Companies Require a Bill Of Sale

 We can think of a few other instances where you may only have the bill of sale when you apply for a title loan online.
 What if you lost the actual car title or had it stolen?
-In this case you will still need to apply for an actual copy of your pink slip with your state’s DMV.
-Most State’s now have online portals where you can do everything online and get the vehicle title sent out to you in a matter of days.
+In this case, you will still need to apply for an actual copy of your pink slip with your state’s DMV.
+Most states have online portals where you can do everything online and get the vehicle title sent out to you in a matter of days.
 For instance, check out the Illinois expedited title service site where you can get your documents in one day.
 You can count on needing some type of documentation from the DMV with any of the largest and best title loan companies that you apply with.

 Take Out a Surety Bond to Get A Title Loan

 You can sometimes apply for a car title loan with a bill of sale if you purchase a surety bond from a licensed provider.
 A surety bond is often going to require all the same documents you will need for a typical vehicle title from your local DMV.
-The difference though, is that it can act in place of an actual car title as it guarantees the vehicle in question is owned outright and is clear of any active liens.
-With a surety bond from a legitimate licensed company you can confirm your vehicle is free of liens and apply with an online title loan company.
+The difference though is that it can act in place of an actual car title as it guarantees the vehicle in question is owned outright and is clear of any active liens.
+With a surety bond from a legitimate licensed company, you can confirm your vehicle is free of liens and apply with an online title loan company.

 It’s often not possible to get approved for companies that offer online title loans with just a bill of sale and not the actual car title.
 The lender wants to know you own the car outright and that it’s free of any liens and other loan obligations.
 One way to possibly get a title loan without a bill of sale is to get a surety bond that essentially proves you own the vehicle outright.
 But most bonding companies will require the same documentation and paperwork that a DMV will need when you try to get a car title.
 So it makes sense that you would be better off working with your local DMV.
 You can then get a title loan with a bill of sale and a copy of your vehicle’s pink slip!